tfbielawski/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+State is an object owned by a component, so stateful components have state objects.
+Functional components are js components that have props objects.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount is a lifecycle hook called before the initial render, and it is called before the component is updated.

 3. Define stateful logic.
+Stateful logic is logic / functions that are built into components.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+The three steps of creating a successful test are arrange, act, assert.